Why Are Women More Vulnerable to the Effects of Wine than Men?

 After an initial survey of early works on women in wine and a more serious look at the recent emergence of prominent women leaders in the field-including replicating their success-the author draws specific practical lessons that any wine professional can apply to his or her work.
 This seminal book is a wine lover’s must-read for anyone interested in this subject.

-28 November 1956: According to the latest research done by Theodore Garland, Ph.D., and colleagues, male rats had tolerance levels 40% lower than females.
+November 28, 1956: Theodore Garland was born.
+According to this latest research male rats had tolerance levels 40% lower than females.
 The scientists believe this difference occurs due to higher levels of blood-thinning enzymes in the female rats’ bodies which results in a faster breakdown.
 See more resources here

 Want to read more?
 Try out these books!